opacity/webinterface/src/components/agreement/terms-of-service.md

 >
 > > **1.2.1.** The terms "you" or "your" refers to the person accessing or using the Services/Site for personal use or on behalf of an entity or organization.
 >
-> > **1.2.2.** The terms "Opacity," "our," "us" or "we" refers to Opacity Storage Inc., a Delaware corporation.
+> > **1.2.2.** The terms "Opacity," "Opacity Storage," "our," "us" or "we" refers to Opacity Storage Inc., a Delaware corporation.
 >
 > > **1.2.3.** The term "Site" collectively refers to all online areas owned and operated by us, including the following listed below:
 >